 - Location: JAM +SAKE bar

-- Kyoto Insider’s Tip: Don’t hesitate to ask the bartender for recommendations to enhance your sake experience.
+- Kyoto Insider’s Tip: Don’t hesitate to ask the bartender for their top sake recommendations.

 19. Celebrating Setsubun